IBM-Bluemix-Docs/sap-hana/hana-determine-configuration.md

 | 19,000-24,000 | 10,000-96,000 |
 {: caption="Table 1.
 Performance storage GB and IOPS" caption-side="top"}

-The minimum storage requirement to meet the SAP HANA TDI is 8,000 IOPS for `/hana/log`, and 7,000 IOPS for `/hana/data`.
-Independent of a storage option selected from Table 1, a 500 GB `/hana/log` is the minimum required storage size.
-The same applies to `/hana/data`.
+To fulfill SAP HANA TDI key performance indicators (TDIs), the minimum values to run SAP HANA in produciton and production-like setups is 8 K IOPS for `/hana/log` and a minimum of 7 K IOPS for `/hana/data`.
+These minimums are for Endurance and Performance storage.
+You can share storage areas for `/hana/shared` with `/hana/log` or `/hana/data` if these areas are too large for your particular use case.
+For non-production use, you can use one storage area for `/hana/shared`, `/hana/log`, and `/hana/data`.

 ### BI.S4.H2.192 (boot only)
 {: #S4192B}